RavenousLegs

 carved Mani stones with Tibetan Buddhist symbols - Markha Valley trek in Ladakh

-I gradually started soaking in the exquisiteness of this side of Ladakh.
-I started appreciating the little things about Ladakhi people and culture.
-The ruins started impressing me as well.
+I gradually began to savor the exquisite aspects of this side of Ladakh.
+I started appreciating the small details about the Ladakhi people and their culture.
+The ruins also began to impress me.

 on the way to Thochuntse - Markha Valley trek in Ladakh